laurahuggon/phd_data_visualisation/README.md

 Contains R scripts used to generate and analyse protein standard curves from protein concentration assays.
 The script takes raw absorbance values for standards and samples to plot a standard curve (either linear or quadratic regression) and extrapolates unknown protein concentrations.

-### rna_quantification
+### rna_qc

-Contains R scripts for plotting the quality control statistics for RNA sample characterisation.
+Contains R scripts for plotting the quality control statistics for RNA samples generated for long-read RNA-sequencing.

-Generates 4 plots for each metric (concentration, A260/A280, A260/A230, RINe), faceted by fraction and *n* number.
+-   `plot_rna_quantification_{experimental/optimisation}`: generates 4 plots for each metric (concentration, A260/A280, A260/A230, RINe), faceted by fraction and *n* number.
     There are two scripts - one for the optimisation extractions and one for the experimental extractions.

+-   `plot_reads_per_sample`: takes the `.csv` of reads produced from MinKNOW (per flow cell) and generates a plot of the number of reads per sample (barcode).

+-   `alignment_stats`: takes the alignment stats `.tsv` files generated from `samtools` (per sample) and generates a single table with specified statistics for all samples.

 ### synaptic_protein_cellbody_intensity